immersive-web/raw-camera-access/explainer.md

 ## Overview

 Currently, to protect user privacy, WebXR Device API does not provide a way to grant raw camera access to the sites.
 Additionally, alternative ways for sites to obtain raw camera access (`getUserMedia()` web API) are not going to provide the application pose-synchronized camera images that could be integrated with WebXR Device API.
 For some scenarios, this limitation may pose a significant barrier to adoption of WebXR.

-This is especially true given the fact that addition of new APIs takes time, thus stifling experimentation and prototyping that could happen purely in JavaScript.
+The pace at which novel AR features are developed outstrips our ability to roll out support for these features in the form of special-purpose APIs to the web platform.
+Further, some features may lack widespread hardware support, thus making standardizing those features impossible.
+By giving web developers a means to access the raw camera image, they can run their own custom algorithms which will allow for innovation faster than we can provide, or that we will be unable to standardize due to lack of hardware support.
+One prime example of this is image tracking, where the position of a specified image is tracked from frame to frame.
+Some platforms only support images and others only support QR codes, while developers would like to track both.
+Doing so requires running some of their own custom code, and they need access to the camera image to do so.

-Given the above, it is beneficial to provide the sites access to raw camera images directly through WebXR API.
+Providing the sites access to raw camera images directly through WebXR API allows developers to experiment and prototype new AR features directly in JavaScript, thus improving the overall user experience in AR.
 It does come with a potential risk related to the fact that the sites will be granted access to the images from the user's environment.
 To mitigate privacy aspects of providing such capability, implementers should ensure that appropriate user consent is collected before granting camera access to the site.

 The work in this repository describes experiments that likely falls under the scope of immersive-web CG's [Computer Vision](https://github.com/immersive-web/computer-vision) repository.